Table of Contents:

-For some reason, I have still to this day – I don’t know why I did it – I stopped the time and called for the two captains to come meet us.
+For some reason, I still have to this day – I don’t know why I did it – I stopped the time and called for the two captains to come meet us.

 I said, “Gentlemen, we haven’t started this game very well.
 You two know that you’re responsible for your teams.”

 And they both go, “Yes sir, we understand.”